 The IRS requires an e-services ID for TIN matching issued through IRS.gov, and obtaining one isn’t a simple process.
 For some organizations, there is inherent risk in even obtaining and using a TIN matching ID.

-On December 10, 2017, the IRS changed the registration process for acquiring a TIN matching ID.
-Both new and existing users now have to register (or re-register) and provide additional information, including a personal mobile phone number and one of the following financial account numbers: credit card, mortgage loan, home equity line of credit or auto loan.
+New and existing users now have to register (or re-register) with the IRS and provide information, including a personal mobile phone number and one of the following financial account numbers: credit card, mortgage loan, home equity line of credit or auto loan.

-The log-in process also changed to require two-factor authentication, which sends a security code to a personal mobile device.
+The log-in process requires two-factor authentication, which sends a security code to a personal mobile device.
 That code is necessary for login.
-As such, the TIN matching ID is associated with the individual employee who enters personal information, not with the payor company itself.
+As such, the TIN match ID is associated with the individual employee who enters personal information, not with the payor company itself.